 More than a decade ago, I quit drinking.
 Over the course of the last five years, I've increased my productivity dramatically, accomplishing business and personal goals galore.
 Here's how I did it.

-If you have a big heart for our four-legged furry friends and want to help out with making the quality of a dog's life better, here are three simple ways you can make a huge impact even if you can't adopt.
+Do you have a big heart for our four-legged furry friends and want to improve the quality of a dog's life?
+Here are three ways you can make a huge impact even if you can't adopt.